muinh/bid/README.md

 * Implement mechanism with making bids and lotteries in admin panel;

 ### How to install?

-### Where to get sample images and info for events?
+* Change directory in console to your project.
+* Install packages from composer.json by typing next command.
     ```
-    tests/bin/yii serve
+    composer update
     ```
+* Apply migrations.
+    ```
+    yii migrate
+    ```
+* Create directory web/assets.
+Give access to write in.
+* Fill in the file config/db.php with your database info.

+### Where to get data for events?
+Database SQL copy is situated in the root directory as bid.sql.